ConvincibleMedia/jekyll-test-harness/readme.md

 JekyllTestHarness.install!
 ```

-`JekyllTestHarness.install!` auto-detects your test framework.
+## Configuration

 You can also pass global configuration options:

 ```ruby
 JekyllTestHarness.install!(